dotn8/git-untracker/README.md

 In other words, `git` will not overwrite your local changes; it will force you to resolve the conflict.

+**However** when you try to resolve the conflicts, `git` will show no conflicts.
+Currently you must temporarily start tracking a file again using the trick shown in the FAQ `How do I temporarily force a file to be tracked?`, resolve the conflict, and then revoke the temporary tracking of the file as described in the same FAQ.

 ### Should I use Windows-style paths or Unix-style paths in `.gituntrack`?

 You can use either.

 ### Can I put a `.gituntrack` file in sub-folders in the repository, or does it have to be in the repository root?

 Right now `.gituntrack` has to be in the repository root.
+There's an issue for this [here](https://github.com/JohnBillington/git-untracker/issues/3).